These grilled Brussels sprouts become sweet and delicious on the grill and are such an easy side dish!

 Grilled Brussel Sprouts

-- salt and pepper
+- salt & pepper to taste

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.